CBergane/rock-paper-scissor-lizard-spock/README.md

 * The [W3C Markup Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator), * [jshint](https://jshint.com) were used to validate the site.

-    - The [W3C Markup Validator](https://validator.w3.org/) found no errors in my HTML, but two warnings were found, I disregarded them since I used a list to make the main logo.
+    - The [W3C Markup Validator](https://validator.w3.org/) found no errors in my HTML, but three warnings were found, I disregarded them since they are by choice and have a purpose.
     ![W3C Markup Validator index](assets/readme/w3c-html-checker.png)

     - The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) found one warning that the import of style sheets won't be reviewed.